practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 ## The new HashLink virtual machine (HashLinkVM)

-Since my Ubuntu system (already) has "unmet dependencies", I turned to the Homebrew package manager (again) to install the newer HashLink JIT VM:
+Since my Ubuntu system (already) has "unmet dependencies" (see below at [SDL2](#sdl2) for more information), I turned to the Homebrew package manager (again) to install the newer HashLink JIT VM:

 ```
 $ brew install hashlink